kptdev/kpt/site/content/en/guides/consumer/function/export/cloud-build/_index.md

 - `resources/resources.yaml`: declares a `Deployment` and a `Namespace`.
 - `resources/constraints/`: declares constraints used by the `gatekeeper-validate` function.
-- `functions.yaml`: runs two functions from [Kpt Functions Catalog] declaratively:
+- `functions.yaml`: runs two functions declaratively:
   - `gatekeeper-validate` enforces constraints over all resources.
   - `label-namespace` adds a label to all Namespaces.